Derrimon Trading maintains growth despite COVID-19

 Shareholders give APO go ahead

 Food and distribution company Derrimon Trading Limited has reported continued growth across business segments.
-The company is now looks forward to expansion plans despite the diminishing effects of the COVID-19 pandemic.
+The company now looks forward to its expansion plans despite the diminishing effects of the COVID-19 pandemic.

 Speaking at the company's annual general meeting last Friday, Derrick Cotterell, chairman and chief executive officer (CEO), said that the business was able to withstand the impacts of the pandemic due to strategic leadership, quick response, a dedicated team and improved operational efficiencies, all carried forward from a successful 2019 year.